 Planting a tree doesn’t have to be intimidating.
 It can actually be quite simple and enjoyable.
-By following these steps you will increase your tree’s opportunity to grow and thrive.
+By following these steps you will increase its chances of recovery and survival.
 To help you get started, watch the full video (in French only).

 1. Move the tree with care

-Before you begin, it is important to always move the tree with care.
-It is better to move the tree by lifting the pot (rather than the rod or trunk).
-This is particularly true for fruit trees since they are often grown using grafting techniques and are therefore more fragile.
+Before you begin, it is important to always handle your tree with care.
+It is better to hold the pot (rather than the stem) when you want to move your tree.
+This is especially true for fruit trees since they are often produced on rootstocks.
+They are therefore more fragile.

 2. Dig a hole as deep as the tree’s container

-Dig a hole as deep as the tree’s container.
-The hole should be at least twice as wide as the tree’s container.
-The hole walls may be inclined.
+The hole should be at least twice as wide as the tree’s container and as deep as its container.
+The edges of the hole can be tilted.

 3. Gently remove the container

-Gently remove the container (it is best to cut the container if it is difficult to remove).
-If the root system is well developed (the roots have grown along the walls of the container, a phenomenon called spiralisation), we recommend making a few cuts in the roots to stop the spiraling.
-This will help the tree establish its roots deeper into the soil.
+You can cut the container to remove it if it is difficult to do so.
+If the network of roots is very developed (the roots have grown along the walls of the container, a phenomenon called spiralization), it is advisable to make a few cuts in the roots to break the spiralization.

 5. Place the tree in the hole

-One shovelful at a time, refill the tree’s hole using the dirt that you had previously removed to create the hole.
-Between each shovelful , lightly pat down the fresh earth with your hands or feet to remove any air pockets.
+One shovelful of soil at a time, fill the planting pit.
+Between each shovelful, lightly pack the fresh soil with your hands or feet, so as to remove all air pockets.

-When filling the hole you must make sure to not to cover the base of the tree’s trunk (for a regular tree) or the rootstock (for a fruit tree).
-In both cases, these structures form a visible bulge at the base of the tree trunk.
+When filling the pit, special care must be taken not to cover the collar of the tree (for a regular tree) or the rootstock (for a fruit tree).
+In either case, these structures form a visible bulge at the base of the tree trunk.

 7. Form a bowl around the excavated part